basti-n/py-blockchain/Readme.md

 1. Run in Container

-Simply run `docker-compose up` to start up server on port 5000 (localhost).
+Simply run `docker-compose up` to start up the server on port 5000 (localhost).

 2. Run locally

+Make sure the latest python version (`python -v`) 3.9 is installed.
+Run `pip3 install -r requirements.txt` to install project dependencies.
-Run `python server.py` to start the server.
+Run `python server.py` to start the server (port can be specified with `-p [PORT]`, defaults to 5000).

 Head over to [http://localhost:5000](http://localhost:5000) to view the UI or use postman for directly communcating with the server.